YOLOonMe/EMA-attention-module/README.md

 # Results

-- Training on CIFAR-100 with ResNet50 and ResNet101.
+- Training on CIFAR-100 with ResNet50 and ResNet101 for 200 epochs.

 | Name                     | Resolution | #Params | Top-1 Acc. | Top-5 Acc. |
 |:------------------------:|:----------:|:-------:|:----------:|:----------:|